 Horticulture therapy is the use of plants and the natural world to improve the social, spiritual, physical, mental, and emotional well-being of individuals who participate in it.

 Below are 4 steps that use horticulture therapy.
 Be sure to check out the reference links below for more details.

 - Check your local botanical garden for resources.
-For example, Chicago Botanic Garden has an entire department dedicated to horticulture therapy.
-They lead events in the Buehler Enabling Garden, host speakers, and offer consultations.
-This is a good way to learn more, get involved, and check for volunteer opportunities!
-Follow your garden on Twitter, Facebook, etc.
+For example, many Botanic Garden have an entire department dedicated to this topic.
+This is a good way to learn more, get involved, and check for volunteer opportunities.

-- Volunteer in a community garden or start your own.
+- Volunteer in a community garden.
 Many neighborhoods have community gardens that raise awareness about the environment, support efforts to feed hungry people, or host programs that help troubled youth.
 Is there one near you?
-I talk a lot about Chicago because that’s where I live, and there’s a website to find gardens in the city.
-If you don’t live near a community garden, start one!
+If you don’t live near a community garden, maybe their is an opportunity to start one of your own.
 Choose a cause you want to focus on, like giving other-abled residents the chance to grow vegetables, and start making a difference.

 Do you already practice this healing art?
 As I noted above, I am not a certified horticulture therapist but I would love to share what I know with you.
 Be sure to comment on this post or connect on my website.